Joy is a prominent Black community activist serving 25 years to life after being framed on two separate cases.

 As a pastor and a consistent activist against police brutality, violence and oppression in her community, Rev. Joy Powell was warned by the Rochester Police department that she was a target because of her speaking out against their corruption through her organization, 'Equality and Justice for All.'
 On many occasions, Rev. Joy had held rallies and spoke out against the police brutality and “police justifications” in Rochester, NY.

-Because she was a target for her activism, Rev. Joy was accused of 1st Degree Burglary and Assault on October 9, 2006 and sentenced to 16 years in prison.
-She was later charged with a second degree murder and sentenced to life in prison.
+Rev. Joy was accused of 1st Degree Burglary and Assault on October 9, 2006 and sentenced to 16 years in prison.
+She was later, while incarcerated, charged with a second degree murder and sentenced to 25 years to life in prison.